masaar/limp/README.md

 ```
 query: {"_id":{"val":"ID_GOES_HERE"}}
 ```
+If you are running `limp-sample-app` you can also use the sample tools available in the sandbox, for starter create a `blog_cat`, and then copy its '_id' and then create a `blog` bound to the same `blog_cat`.
+You can see all the queries you are making as well as the output you receive from LIMPd.

 # Technical Sepcs
 LIMP is using `aiohttp` Python framework.
 It handles both `websocket` and `GET` connectinos using two different separate functions both located in `limpd.py`.
 LIMP uses a group of techniques to: